Algafix/OSNMA/README.md

 The software has been succesfully tested using the official ICD test vectors from the [Receiver Guidelines for the Test Phase v1.1](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_for_the_Test_Phase_v1.1.pdf) available [here](https://www.gsc-europa.eu/sites/default/files/sites/all/files/osnma_annex_2.zip).
 It has also been tested with old test vectors and real live data recorded by me.

-Supports Python 3.8, 3.9 and 3.10.
+Supports Python 3.8, 3.9 and 3.10+.
 Tested on Linux and Windows.

 Features
 ---

-Current OSNMA **features supported**:
+Current OSNMA ICD **features supported**:

   * Verification of the public key retrieved from the DSM-PKR message.
   * Verification of the TESLA root key retrieved from the DSM-KROOT message (all algorithms).